 Formal charge appeals must be filed in writing with the Academic Honesty Board within ten days of notification of a formal charge.
 Information on the appeals process is contained in the Academic Honesty Policy.

-More detailed descriptions of the University's policy and procedures are in the documents linked on the right and at the Faculty Senate's Academic Honesty page or the Writing Program's Avoiding Plagiarism page.
+More detailed descriptions of the University's policy and procedures are in the documents linked on the right and at the Faculty Senate's Academic Honesty page.